Update your profile

 Add some information about yourself.

-We recommend that you set this as "Hide my email address from everyone" to prevent anyone seeing it or "Only allow other site members to see my email address".
-This will limit the number of people that can see your email address to those that have access to the same sites as you.
+We recommend that you set this as "Hide my email address from everyone" to prevent anyone seeing it or "Only allow other site members to see my email address" to limit the people that can see your email address to those that have access to the same sites as you.

 By default the the times displayed in Moodle are set to UNE's timezone (Server's local time).
 Change this to convert time-related messages (such as assignment deadlines and the times of forum posts) from UNE time to the correct time in whichever zone you have selected.
 Be aware that times displayed within the text of pages will not be changed.